-The court will not accept contested motions after 12 noon on the day of motions (or 4:00 PM on days prior to the date when Motions are scheduled at 10:00 AM).
+The court will not accept contested motions after 12 noon on the day of motions (or noon on Friday if motions are scheduled on Monday).
 The court also requires any responses and/or answers to motions to be filed by that time.
 Responses will not be accepted at the time of the argument except in rare circumstances, and even then, there is no guarantee that the Court will review the response prior to ruling.

-Uncontested and consent motions will be accepted any time and may also be sent to "motionseaton".
+Uncontested and consent motions will be accepted any time and may also be sent to motionseaton@alleghenycourts.us.
+Counsel is responsible for picking up any uncontested and consented to motions and filing them with the DCR.